JoZhouFang/JoZhouFang.github.io/writtingtalks/Small workshop about several topics about geometry and topology.md

 #  My Talks in Small workshop about several topics about geometry and topology, 24 summer

+It's a small workshop because the participants are only Chenlu Huang and me, held in 24 Summer online.
+This workshop focus on several topics about geometry and topology.

 - **[Sheaf theory](https://JoZhouFang.github.io/writtingtalks/file_wt/sheaf theory.pdf)** : Notes for gtm65 chII, it's about presheaves/sheaves, resolution of sheaves, cohomolgy theory and cech cohomology.
 It's more detailed (so more friendly) than gtm65.

 - **[When do we have k-spectral bundles?](https://JoZhouFang.github.io/writtingtalks/file_wt/When do we have k-spectral bundles.pdf)**